Sinhagad Fort glorious historical past

 Sinhagad

 On top of the fort, there are a few open water tanks, ammo house and parts of the old fortification.
-You can walk all the way to the other end of the fort, which presents some scenic mountains of the Sahyadri range (an area dotted with forts).
-If the visibility is good, one can catch a glimpse Raigad which was the capital of Shivaji.
+You can walk all the way to the other end of the fort, which presents some scenic mountains of the Sahyadri range (an area with several forts).
+If the visibility is good, one can catch a glimpse Raigad which was the capital of Shivaji Maharaj.

 Thoptewadi; Maharashtra; India; fort; outdoor; uasatish; mountains;